Support and Resistance Summary is an overlook of what we covered in previous lessons.

-As it makes the zigzag movements, identify the pivot points as you draw lines to relate with past price level to see if price has been behaving in the same manner.
+As it makes the zigzag movements, draw horizontal line to identify the pivot points and compare it with the past price level to see if price held on the same level,previously.

 If price bounces back from the identified level prepare for an entry at the close of the confirmation candlestick.

-If it’s a break your entry should be at the close of the breaking candlestick or after a retest back for the conservative traders.
+However, if price breaks, you can take a buy position at the close of the breaking candlestick or after a retest back for the conservative traders.

-Least but not last, when a major support is broken, it becomes a new resistance and the same happens to the resistance, it becomes a new support.
+Last but not least, when price breaks a major support, it becomes a new resistance and the same happens to the resistance, it becomes a new support.

-Lastly, mind where you place your stop loss levels.
-Your stop loss should not be set exactly on the support or resistance level otherwise you will be knocked out of the market on a short notice.
+NB.
+Always mind where you place your stop loss.
+Your stop loss should not be set exactly on the support or resistance level.
+Otherwise you will be knocked out of the market on a short notice.

-In a down trend, a trend line is drawn above the price while an up trend, a trend line is drawn below the price.
+When trading a down trend, draw your trendline above the price while in an uptrend, draw a trend line below the price.

 The more times the price touches the trend line the stronger it becomes.